 Downloading the latest Android Q beta onto your Pixel might be tempting, but Google’s newest beta release is causing problems for some Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, and Pixel 3a XL users.

 The Android Q preview gives users a chance to try the operating system’s new features ahead of the public release.
 The beta will also help Google squash bugs before the software ships out to millions of people around the world in Q3.

 Google’s Android Q beta is exciting, but like most betas, it’s plagued with a variety of problems.
 Some of these issues are minor bugs, others are far more problematic.

-If you’re thinking about trying the Android Q update ahead of its official release, you should be familiar with these issues before you install.
+If you’re thinking about trying the Android Q update ahead of the official release, you should be familiar with these issues before you install.
 This way you aren’t caught off guard.

 If you’re already testing the Android Q beta on your device you should be keeping an eye out for problems and reporting what you see to Google so the company can improve the final product.

-In this guide we’ll take you through the current state of Android Q beta problems, provide you with potential fixes, show you where to find feedback about the Android Q beta, show you how to report bugs, and tell you about what’s coming next.
+In this guide we’ll take you through the current state of Android Q beta problems, provide you with potential fixes, show you where to find feedback about the Android Q beta, and show you how to report bugs.

 Android Q Beta Problems